Pharmacy vs Nursing? Which career field is right for you?

 A master’s degree may take up to two years to finish, whereas a doctoral degree can take three to five years.
 Nurse practitioners can specialize in areas such as family medicine and psychiatric/mental health.

 Similar to pharmacists, nurses must obtain licensure to practice in their state.
-All nurses must pass the National Council Licensure Examination (NCLEX) before practicing as a registered nurse or pursuing education as a nurse practitioner.
+All nurses must pass the National Council Licensure Examination (NCLEX) before practicing as a registered nurse or pursuing education as say a family nurse practitioner.

 Nurse practitioners take the American Association of Nurse Practitioners (AANP) or American Nurses Credentialing Center (ANCC) practice exams.
 They may need to obtain more specific certifications for their nursing specialization, such as an Oncology Nursing Certification or Dermatology Nursing Certification.